nageshchauhan/thinkofjava.io/docs/fundamentals/4_arrays/arrays.md

 ```

 In the above example, just to call `sum()` we require any array, but after completing `sum()` call, we are not using that array anymore,
-hence for this one time requirement, anonymous array is the best choice.
+hence for this one time requirement, an anonymous array is the best choice.

 ## Array element assignments

 ### Case 1:
-In case of primitive type array, we can use any type as an array element which can be implicitly promoted to declared type.
+In the case of primitive type array,
+we can use any type as an array element which can be implicitly promoted to declared type.

 ```java linenums="1"
 int[] x = new int[6];